neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 Kafka is immutable out of the box.
 It's deployment-agnostic; it can work on premise or in any cloud.
-You can query topics with [kSQL](https://www.confluent.io/blog/ksql-streaming-sql-for-apache-kafka/) and consume messages to [materialize views](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view) in [Redis](https://redis.io/) as needed.
+You can query topics with [kSQL](https://www.confluent.io/blog/ksql-streaming-sql-for-apache-kafka/) and consume messages to [materialize views](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view) in [Redis](https://redis.io/) as needed to provide fast responses to a wide range of queries.
 And there are Kafka abstractions for basically every programming language.

 On the other hand, Kafka can be overkill given the relatively low scale--particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.